Sleuthing Consciousness and the Attempt to Describe the Indescribable

 Individual human consciousness denotes the awareness of life and of living and all of its nuances; its pain and pleasure and its ability to experience through the five senses or some combination thereof.

 Although we associate only the animate with being conscious, some argue that consciousness resides in virtually every expression of reality, including the inanimate.
+Science has even begun to support the idea of what is known as panpsychism, that at every level whether animate or inanimate there is a small measure of individuated consciousness.
 We know that plants and animals are alive and yet we relegate their presence to that of a lower level of consciousness.
 There are some who feel that those who reside on that lower hierarchy of intelligence (as we deem it to be) are in fact much more wise, intuitive and yes, conscious than us humans.

 As far as the inanimate, that which we assume to not be alive, like our desk, our coffee cup or an admired work of art, we might want to reconsider the idea that yes, even that which is considered inert might have at some level of reality a measure of consciousness even if only on a tiny scale.
 Considering the idea that most if not all things in the material world including the inanimate at some point originated from something that was alive, we might do well to reframe our understanding.
 Whether it’s the tree that was cut down to create the desk, or the sand that was used to create the glass that created the coffee cup, or the pigment that was extracted from plant material to create the color that made the painting ….all originated from a natural resource – one that is alive and thus conscious, to whatever degree.

 We’ve heard of many plant lovers who talk to their specimens, expressing gratitude and love for their beauty and in turn the plant will reciprocate by consistently delivering a hearty yield.